 Montessori has been used for over 100 years in various parts of the world.
 Developed by Maria Montessori, it is a child-centered educational approach based on scientific observations of children.
 With a STREAM curriculum of Science, Technology, Religious holiday celebrations (Judeo-Christian), pre-engineering, art, and math, our classrooms provide a fun and engaging environment for your child to reach his/her fullest potential.

-Our Gentle Instruction® philosophy sets the tone for a loving experience as we journey towards our mission of inspiring individuals and building communities.
+Our Gentle Instruction® philosophy sets the tone for a loving experience as we journey towards our mission of inspiring kids and building communities.
 Teachers use a gentle tone of voice; movements are calm and deliberate; awareness of being a good model is prominent.
 Hugs are plentiful!

 Uniqueness & Individuality